petervanderdoes/AVH-Extended-Categories/readme.txt

 == Changelog ==
 = Version 3.9.3-rc.1 =
-* Preparation for new development cycle.

-= Version 3.9.2 =
 * Log errors as E_USER_NOTICE when creating category groups.

 = Version 3.9.1 =